bump-sh/cli/README.md

 #### Authenticated diffs attached to your Bump documentation

-From a Bump documentation, the `diff` command will retrieve a comparaison changelog between your existing documentation and the given file or URL:
+From a Bump documentation, the `diff` command will retrieve a comparison changelog between your existing documentation and the given file or URL:

 ```sh-session
 $ bump diff path/to/your/file.yml --doc DOC_ID_OR_SLUG --token DOC_TOKEN